laff/christmasproject/README.md

 The status of this project is experimental.
 Styles and choices made in general are divert.

 Please see http://aarseth-berge.com/ for example implementation.
-Resize window to trigger responsive resizing.
+Resize window to trigger "responsiveness".

 # Progress
 * GTA effect